Full question:

 Answer:

-Good luck, and I hope you can reach a resolution at some level where you feel at peace.
+Good luck, and I hope you find a resolution that brings you peace.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.